shinefield/mangoszerodocumentation/file-formats/dbc/animationdata.rst

 AnimationData.dbc
 =================

-The *animation data* table contains definitions for the different animations models can have.
+The *animation data* table contains the basic definitions for available animation types that can be used in models.

 Table structure
 ---------------